ashik112/iss-tracker/README.md

 # ISS TRACKER

-You will need a mapbox token which you can get from mapbox.
+You will need a mapbox public token which you can get from mapbox.

 Set the token on .env/.env.local in REACT_APP_MAPBOX_ACCESS_TOKEN

 Data is fetched from http://www.celestrak.com/NORAD/elements/stations.txt

 There's an issue with CORS.
-You need to enable CORS on browser to be able to fetch data on `Development` mode (`npm start`).
+You need to enable CORS on browser to be able to fetch data from celestrak on `Development` mode (`npm start`).

 It works properly in `Production` but you have to change the api url to `/satellites` in App.js